avamsykiran/Angular17_2Aug24_21Aug24_2to4/README.md

         an artifact (Components or a directive or a pipe) that does not belong to any module is called a standalone artifact.

             ng g module ModuleName

             @NgModule({
                 declarations:[ /* list of all components,pipes and directive to be grouped under this module */ ], exports:[ /*list of all components,pipes and directive of this module that are allowed to be imported outside*/ ], imports:[ /*list of other moduels to be imported into this module */ ], providers:[ /*list of services to be provided by this module level injector*/ ] })
             export class ModuleNameModule {

             }

+        To add an artifact into a module while creating the artifact

+            ng g c sales/DashboardComponent --module sales.module --skip-tests ng g directive sales/FastMovingStock --module sales.module --skip-tests ng g pipe sales/CostInWords --module sales.module --skip-tests

+    Integrating Bootstrap

+        npm i bootstrap

+        add the following into angular.json "styles" and "scripts" sections node_modules/bootstrap/dist/css/bootstrap.min.css
+            node_modules/bootstrap/dist/js/bootstrap.min.js